Metformin: Effect, Side Effects & Avoiding Diarrhoea

 Most common side effectGastrointestinalUrogenital infectionsGastrointestinal, nausea

-Route of administrationOral (tablet)Oral (tablet)Subcutaneous (injection/pen); partly oral
+AdministrationOral (tablet)Oral (tablet)Subcutaneous (syringe/pen), partly oral

-Table scrollable to the right
+Table scrolls to the right

-8. Metformin in Pregnancy & Breastfeeding
+8. Metformin in pregnancy & breastfeeding

 Absolute contraindications